sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 - Integration with your CI/CD system to run sensuctl commands as the service account user from the repository of resource definitions

 Read the [SensuFlow GitHub Action marketplace page][1] and [Monitoring as code with Sensu Go and SensuFlow][12] for more information.

-## Best practices for monitoring as code

-The monitoring as code approach is flexible &mdash; you can use any source control repository and choose your own directory structure &mdash; but following a few best practices will contribute to a successful implementation.

-- To maintain consistency, save all of your resources as only one file type: YAML or JSON.
-- Include all dependencies within a resource definition.
-For example, if a handler requires a dynamic runtime asset and a secret, include the asset and secret definitions with the definition for the handler itself.
-- Choose the labels you use in your resource definitions with care.
-CI/CD systems like SensuFlow rely on labels to determine which resources to delete, so if all of your resources have the same labels, you could delete resources you didn't intend to be managed in a particular CI/CD workflow.
-- Establish a resource-labeling schema throughout your organization to facilitate CI/CD.
-Following the same method for applying labels helps keep unmanaged Sensu resources from multiplying and allows different teams to confidently deploy their own CI/CD workflows without the risk of accidentally deleting another team's resources.

 [1]: https://github.com/marketplace/actions/sensuflow